wangzezhong/wangzezhong.github.io/_projects/DataComics.md

 ---
 layout: project
-title: 'A Journey of Exploring Data Comics (数据漫画)'
+title: 'A Journey of Exploring Data Comics'
 caption: A brief introduction to data comics and a summary of my exploration
 description: >
     This article chronicles my exploration of data comics as a tool for democratizing data literacy, sharing research insights, and providing practical resources for creators.